22 Powerful Tips on How to Make a Relationship Last and Stay Happy

 Marriage is hard.
 Often much harder than we think it will be.
 We go into the marriage after having a wonderful courtship “interview” and are often surprised to find that the job we got (i.e. we were hired as a spouse) wasn’t the one we thought we were interviewing for.

-To combat that my best advice is to talk with your spouse daily at least 15 minutes about things that are NOT the house, finances, work, children, or the schedule.
+To combat that, my best advice is to talk with your spouse daily for at least 15 minutes about things that are NOT the house, finances, work, children, or the schedule.
 None of those items were involved in the interview process of falling in love.

 In order to keep the flames alive and the commitment, attraction, and connection strong- couples need to be connecting on emotionally deeper levels and communication is a key part of that.